JWST Mission Objectives

 “The change in launch timing is not indicative of hardware or technical performance concerns,” said Thomas Zurbuchen, associate administrator for NASA’s Science Mission Directorate at Headquarters in Washington.
 “Rather, the integration of the various spacecraft elements is taking longer than expected.”

 As part of an international agreement with the ESA (European Space Agency) to provide a desired launch window one year prior to launch, NASA recently performed a routine schedule assessment to ensure launch preparedness and determined a launch schedule change was necessary.
 The careful analysis took into account the remaining tasks that needed to be completed, the lessons learned from unique environmental testing of the telescope and science instruments at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, and the current performance rates of integrating the spacecraft element.

 JWST will be the premier observatory of the next decade, serving thousands of astronomers worldwide.
 It will study every phase in the history of our Universe, ranging from the first luminous glows after the Big Bang, to the formation of solar systems capable of supporting life on planets like Earth, to the evolution of our own Solar System.

 JWST was formerly known as the “Next Generation Space Telescope” (NGST); it was renamed in Sept.
 2002 after a former NASA administrator, James Webb.
 JWST is an international collaboration between NASA, the European Space Agency (ESA), and the Canadian Space Agency (CSA).
-The NASA Goddard Space Flight Center is managing the development effort.
+The NASA Goddard Space Flight Centre is managing the development effort.
 The main industrial partner is Northrop Grumman; the Space Telescope Science Institute will operate JWST after launch.

 Looking into the Past